Which trimester is 1 week pregnant? First trimester

-- You’re on your period.
-Because it’s hard to pinpoint the exact date of conception, most OBs start counting your pregnancy from the first day of your last period, also known as LMP (last menstrual period).
-Consider this Week 1 of your amazing journey.
+- You’re on your period: Because it’s hard to pinpoint the exact date of conception, most OBs start counting your pregnancy from the first day of your last period, also known as LMP (last menstrual period).
+Consider this week one of your pregnancy journey.

-- Your body is prepping for baby.
-Your uterine lining is shedding, releasing last month’s unfertilized egg, and will start preparing for this month’s egg to be fertilized.
+- Your body is preparing for baby: Your uterine lining is shedding, releasing last month’s unfertilized egg, and will start preparing for this month’s egg to be fertilized.

 Well, nothing quite yet.
 Conception won’t happen for about another two weeks or so.
 Right now, your body is setting the stage for something magical to happen.

-If you’re hoping to be pregnant soon, it’s time to get your baby body ready.
-Start focusing on proper nutrition and adopt an exercise plan if you haven’t done so already.
+Since you’re not actually expecting yet, there are no symptoms.
+But if you’re hoping to be pregnant soon, it’s time to get your body baby-ready.
+Start focusing on proper nutrition, and adopt an exercise plan if you haven’t done so already.
 Believe us, it’s a smart move.
-Research has shown that just twenty minutes of moderate exercise three times a week during pregnancy may help foster your baby’s brain development.

 Help your baby even before the first week of pregnancy.
-Taking a prenatal multivitamin with folic acid before you become pregnant can help prevent major birth defects to your baby’s brain and spine.
-Plus, it’s can be an easy way to get essential nutrients you both need from the very start.
+Taking a prenatal multivitamin with folic acid before becoming pregnant can reduce the risk of congenital disabilities to your baby’s brain and spine.
+Plus, vitamins are an easy way to get essential nutrients you both need from the very start.

 How to calculate your due date